-Using Helsinki public transportation is an inexpensive way to transfer from Helsinki-Vantaa Aiport to the centre of Helsinki or from any other location in Greater Helsinki area.
+Using Helsinki public transportation is an inexpensive way to transfer from Helsinki-Vantaa Airport to the centre of Helsinki or from any other location in Greater Helsinki area.

-Hotel guests can purchase parking tickets to Autoparkki from the parking machines in the garage.
+Hotel guests can purchase parking tickets to Europark from the parking machines in the garage.
 Acceptable payment methods are credit card, coins or Parkit service.
-The parking will not be paid to the reception.
-Tariffs are 3,50 € /hour and 24,50 € / 24 h
+The parking can be paid to the reception (car registration number is required).
+Tariffs are approximately 4,00 € /hour and 24,50 € / 24 h.

 On summer time you can borrow Jopo-bicycle for free, ask more from the reception!
 Unfortunately bicycles are not available on winter time.

 GLO Hotel Art is located in central Helsinki, a short walk from everything worth seeing in the city.
 Even so, it is slightly off the beaten path, meaning its well-preserved surroundings maintain a historic integrity – a glimpse of what Helsinki was like before globalization.

 Left or right?
 Exiting GLO Hotel Art you will find delicacies if you go one way and art and fashion if you go the other.